ComputhinkSG/Python_CT08_Student_Template_2026/Lesson Exercises/CT08_15/lesson15_guide.md

 - Use print statements to format the output nicely.
 - Make sure the method is called in the game loop.

-## Tamagotchi Task 3: Add Methods for Actions
+## Task 3: Add Methods for Actions
 ### Add Methods for Pet Actions

 ### Add methods to manage the pet’s needs: